 We need to get better at finding and treating lung cancer

-- More lives are lost to lung cancer than to colorectal, breast, and prostate cancers combined.1
+- More lives are lost to lung cancer than to colorectal and pancreatic cancers combined.1

 - Lung cancer has been the leading cancer killer of women since 1987, killing almost 1.4 times as many women as breast cancer.1,3

 - Only 23% of all people diagnosed with lung cancer will survive 5 years or more, BUT if it’s caught before it spreads, the chance for 5-year survival improves dramatically.1

 Lung cancer research needs investment that matches the impact of the disease